Yoga Therapy is different than any other form of treatment you have tried.

 Intake Session

 The initial consult will be around 90 minutes long.
-Your yoga therapist starts by gathering relevant background information, such as past and current medical history, your goals and intentions, emotional state, stress levels, any mental health concerns, as well as information on lifestyle and daily habits.
+Your yoga therapist starts by gathering your relevant background information, such as past and current medical history, your goals and intentions, emotional state, stress levels, any mental health concerns, as well as information on lifestyle and daily habits.
 This will be followed by a physical assessment to evaluate your range of motion, flexibility, strength, posture, and any areas of discomfort or tension.

 You will leave with a custom yoga practice the day of the intake.